 Here's the Top 10 Preeclampsia Myths that our team can help to dispel for the next time you hear about preeclampsia in the news:

 1) Bedrest can delay the onset of preeclampsia, or at least make your case progress more slowly.

-Nope; trials have shown no strong evidence of benefit.
-But bedrest is known to raise your risk of depression, bone loss, and blood clots.
-Follow your doctor’s advice to reduce activity if you've been diagnosed, and ask for clarification since strict bedrest may do more harm than good.
+False: trials have shown no strong evidence that bedrest benefits preeclampsia patients.
+Bedrest can have some difficult side effects too: it is known to raise your risk of depression, bone loss, and blood clots.
+Follow your doctor’s advice to reduce activity if you've been diagnosed, and ask for clarification, since strict bedrest may do more harm than good.

 According to the American College of Obstetrics and Gynecologists, "For women with gestational hypertension or preeclampsia without severe features, it is suggested that strict bedrest *not* be prescribed."

 False.
 Any woman can develop preeclampsia in any pregnancy, regardless of BMI.
 While obesity can put you at higher risk for developing complications like hypertension and gestational diabetes during pregnancy, it does not guarantee that you will develop it.

 It's important to note, however, that weight gain of more than 3-5 pounds in a week can be an indicator of preeclampsia.
 Damaged blood vessels allow more water to leak into and stay in your body's tissue and not to pass through the kidneys to be excreted.
 Be sure to report your weight gain and swelling of your hands, face or legs to your health care provider if you are concerned.

 Mostly false.
 While preeclampsia happens more often in first-time pregnancies, it can occur during ANY pregnancy and the postpartum period.
 If you've had preeclampsia, you're considered at high risk to get it again.
 Sometimes it appears for the first time in a later pregnancy, especially if you've developed an autoimmune condition between pregnancies.